simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 **[Returns]**

 - `copied`: *
   - Copied value.
-If a value is not an instance of CopyMixIn, this interface returns an argument value directly.
+If a value is not an instance of CopyInterface, this interface returns an argument value directly.

 ## `get_value_str_for_expression` function docstring